 Marissa Simmons is a professional opera singer and private music teacher in the Chicagoland area.
 During her studies at the University of Miami Frost School of Music and the San Francisco Conservatory of Music, Marissa studied the anatomy and physiology of the vocal folds extensively in order to get a biological perspective on proper vocal technique.
-This week, Marissa sat down the with Editors of the #ISCblog to give them some tips about what the vocal folds do and how they function differently for opera, screamo, and yodeling.
+This week, Marissa sat down the with the editors of Science Unsealed to give them some tips about what the vocal folds do and how they function differently for opera, screamo, and yodeling.

 Who are you and what do you do?

 I’m an emerging professional operatic mezzo-soprano.
 I am also a private music teacher for voice, piano, music theory, composition, and violin.
 I am the Director of the OTA Music Studio.

 What path (education, life experience, etc.) led you to where you are now?

 I have earned a Bachelors Degree in Classical Voice Performance, Music Theory, and Composition as well as a Masters Degree in Opera.
 I currently sing with many small opera companies in the Chicagoland area.

 Phonation refers to making vocal/speech sounds.
 To phonate we inhale, and then as we exhale, we make our vocal folds vibrate at a particular rate to determine the pitch level of our voice.
 Actual phonation almost solely involves the vocal folds and the other small muscles and cartilage in the larynx.

 What do the vocal folds do?
 How do they move?
 Do muscles control them?
 How does their frequency correlate with the pitch of the sound produced?